-Due to urbanization, many of the rivers that once flowed naturally through European cities have been covered over, or culverted – creating “hidden” waterways that are part of the urban drainage system, but now flow underground beneath paved streets or other urban structures.
-The environmental consequences of such culverting, which include flooding hazards, loss of biodiversity and ecological vitality, and intensified urban heating, are becoming increasingly apparent as the frequency of extreme weather events continues to rise in a globally changing climate.
-In addition, the absence of natural streambeds deprives the city’s residents of the valuable social and economic benefits associated with riverside parkland, such as opportunities for recreation and tourism amenities.
+Due to the increase of extreme climate events connected to climate change, our cities increasingly face dramatic events such floods, that are also exacerbated by an unsustainable land use planning and soil sealing.
+For instance, many of the rivers that once flowed naturally through European cities have been covered over, or culverted – creating “hidden” waterways that are part of the urban drainage system, but now flow underground beneath paved streets or other urban structures.
+The environmental consequences of such culverting include flooding hazards, loss of biodiversity and ecological vitality, and intensified urban heating but also the deprivation for city’s residents of the valuable social and economic benefits associated with riverside parkland, such as opportunities for recreation and tourism amenities.